jeffro256/carrot/release/carrot_0.1.md

 ### 7.7 Internal enotes

-Enotes which go to an address that belongs to the sending wallet are called "internal e-notes".
-The most common type are `"change"` e-notes, but internal "`payment"` enotes are also possible.
-For typical 2-output transactions, the change e-note can reuse the same value of <code>D<sub>e</sub></code> as the payment e-note.
+Enotes which are destined for the sending wallet are called "internal enotes".
+The most common type are `"change"` enotes, but internal "`payment"` enotes are also possible.
+For typical 2-output transactions, an internal enote can reuse the same value of <code>D<sub>e</sub></code> as the other external enote.

+As specified above, these enotes use <code>s<sub>vb</sub></code> instead of the ECDH exchange as the value for <code>K<sub>d</sub></code>.
+This means that we have to effectively perform *two* types of balance recovery scan processes, external <code>K<sub>d</sub></code> and internal <code>K<sub>d</sub></code>.
+Note, however, that this does not necessarily make balance recovery twice as slow since scalar-point multiplication in ed25519 is significantly (>100x) slower than Blake2b hashing, and we get to skip that operation for the internal scanning.

 #### 7.7.1 Mandatory internal enote rule

-Every transaction that spends funds from the wallet must produce at least one internal e-note, typically a change e-note.
+Every transaction that spends funds from the wallet must produce at least one internal enote, typically a change enote.
 If there is no change left, an enote is added with a zero amount.
 This ensures that all transactions relevant to the wallet have at least one output.
 This allows for remote-assist "light weight" wallet servers to serve *only* the transactions relevant to the wallet, including any transaction that has spent key images.
 This rule also helps to optimize full wallet multi-threaded scanning by reducing state reuse.

 #### 7.7.2 One payment, one change rule